balasrinivas41/Linux-Device-Drivers/Notes/chap3_char_drivers.md

 7. These devices are similar to scull0 but with some limitations on when an open is permitted.
 The first (scullsingle) allows only one process at a time to use the driver, whereas scullpriv is private to each virtual console (or X terminal session), because processes on each console/terminal get different memory areas. sculluid and scullwuid can be opened multiple times, but only by one user at a time; the former returns an error of “Device Busy”.
 8. Each of the scull devices demonstrates different features of a driver and presents different difficulties.
+### Major and Minor Numbers
+1. Char devices are accessed through names in the filesystem.
+Those names are called special files or device files or simply nodes of the filesystem tree; they are conventionally located in the /dev directory.
+Special files for char drivers are identified by a “c” in the first column of the output of ls –l.
+Block devices appear in /dev as well, but they are identified by a “b.”
+2. If you issue the ls –l command, you’ll see two numbers (separated by a comma) in the device file entries before the date of the last modification, where the file length normally appears.
+These numbers are the major and minor device number for the particular device.
+3. Traditionally, the major number identifies the driver associated with the device.
+4. Modern Linux kernels allow multiple drivers to share major numbers, but most devices that you will see are still organized on the one-major-one-driver principle.
+The minor number is used by the kernel to determine exactly which device is being referred to.
+Depending on how your driver is written (as we will see below), you can either get a direct pointer to your device from the kernel, or you can use the minor number yourself as an index into a local array of devices.
+Either way, the kernel itself knows almost nothing about minor numbers beyond the fact that they refer to devices implemented by your driver.
+5.